 The following rules describe when an ACH payment will settle in your COS account:

-Any transaction tied to an ACH payment will execute on the effective date of the payment.
+Any core transaction tied to an ACH payment will execute on the effective date of the payment.

 b) If a Same Day payment is originated on Tuesday, 8/24, where the product is configured for a 1pm same day

 effectiveDate of the payment will reflect as 08/25.
 Since it is past the cutoff, COS interprets this as being originated the following business day.

 c) If a Standard payment is originated on Tuesday, 08/24, then the

 effectiveDate of the payment will reflect as 08/25.